North Korea exporting coal to South Korea and Japan via Russia despite U.N. sanctions: Europe intel sources | The Japan Times

 “Russia’s port of Nakhodka is becoming a transshipping hub for North Korean coal,” said one of the European security sources, who requested anonymity because of the sensitivity of international diplomacy around North Korea.

-Two lawyers who specialize in sanctions law told Reuters it appeared the transactions violated U.N. sanctions.
+Two lawyers who specialize in sanctions law said it appeared the transactions violated U.N. sanctions.

 Reuters could not independently verify whether the coal unloaded at the Russian docks was the same coal that was then shipped to South Korea and Japan.
 Reuters also was unable to ascertain whether the owners of the vessels that sailed from Russia to South Korea and Japan knew the origin of the coal.